wnfaulkner/2023-11-15-p3-fitforecast/p3-group-project/README.md

 # **Project Idea and Description**
 A MERN-Stack application created by [Selam Beyene](https://github.com/Slmbyn), [Will Faulkner](https://github.com/wnfaulkner), [Nathan Holliday](https://github.com/nholliday314), & [Leah Livingston](https://github.com/lvlivingston).

-FITforecast is an app that suggests a work-out based off the weather in your current area.

-...
-Need to add more description here...
+FITforecast is a web application designed to enhance your well-being by providing personalized workout suggestions based on your local weather conditions.
+Whether it's a sunny day perfect for a run, a rainy day calling for indoor exercises, or a peaceful evening ideal for meditation, FITforecast tailors your workout recommendations for you.